fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 The unofficial Flux mantra has been, "Data, not files."
 The design of primitives reflects this belief - that a single model can be decomposed into smaller, reusable parts.

-While it's may be tempting to jam a base 64 encoded .dxf into a cell and route it through Flux, it sort of misses the point.
+While it may be tempting to jam a base 64 encoded .dxf into a cell and route it through Flux, it sort of misses the point.
 Interoperability is more than just speaking a common language.
 When collaborating, you will greatly benefit by breaking your design down into discrete problems.
 You'll see the solution to these problems become reusable in many different contexts.

 ## <a id="collections"></a>Collections